 As highlighted above, there are lots of things to consider when in the recruitment process.
 And like all things in life, there are no shortcuts to success!
 If you do not take the time to hire with best standard practice then you could end up hiring someone who isn’t right for the role.
 This can have a negative, domino effect in your workspace.

-Did you know that the cost of a bad hire can equal 30% of the employee’s potential first-year earning?
-Not only is it expensive and time consuming to hire an employee, but a lot of time and effort goes into getting them up and running in the first place.
+Did you know that the cost of a bad hire can equal 30% of the employee’s potential first-year earnings?
+Not only is it expensive and time-consuming to hire an employee, but a lot of time and effort goes into getting them up and running in the first place.
 This can include induction, training costs and emotional resources!
 If your new candidate does not fit the role and team culture, it may put staff in a position where they are required to have difficult conversations, which isn’t nice for anyone.

 One of the biggest costs of bad recruitment is the cost of having to do it all again to find a more suitable candidate for the role.
 This can also be mentally taxing for you and your colleagues.
 Plus, if your company has a high turnover rate, this can affect staff morale.
 The value of being part of a team, enjoying what you do and working hard decreases.
 A happy team is more likely to be a successful team.